Centre Street

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Industry & Commerce • Settlements & Settlers.
 A significant historical date for this entry is September 28, 1957.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Double Bank (within shouting distance of this marker); Preserving Whaling's Legacy (within shouting distance of this marker); Viking (within shouting distance of this marker); The Mariner's Home (within shouting distance of this marker); The Seamen's Bethel (within shouting distance of this marker); a different marker also named Seamen’s Bethel (within shouting distance of this marker); A Tribute of Respect to Enterprising Whalemen (within shouting distance of this marker); Captain Paul Cuffe (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Utility Over Elegance (within shouting distance of this marker); Double Bank (within shouting distance of this marker); On This Site (within shouting distance of this marker); Preserving Whaling's Legacy (within shouting distance of this marker); Viking (within shouting distance of this marker); The Mariner's Home (within shouting distance of this marker); Rodman Candleworks (within shouting distance of this marker); The Seamen's Bethel (within shouting distance of this marker).
 Touch for a list and map of all markers in New Bedford.